-There are some big advantages of the long term types of marketing strategies.
+There are some big advantages of the long-term types of marketing strategies.
 Here are the biggest advantages of content marketing:

 And when someone is ready to buy something that you offer, they’ll think of you first because you were already a useful resource for them.

 To become a resource for them, you’ll have to do your best to stand out.
-Product reviews, manuals, and videos are great ways to do this.
+Product reviews, manuals, and videos are some great ways to do this.

 The reading time of visitors on your website will also show Google that your website is trustworthy.

 The key thing to remember is this – social media will make people like you, and content marketing will make people trust you.